geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 I'm really comfortable with those technologies and that's why I chose them.

-Even if you're only using parts of our stack, I hope at least part of the things I learned will be useful too you.
+Even if you're only using parts of our stack, I hope that at least some parts of the things I learned will be useful too you.

 # It felt right (would do again in my next project)